Eye Movement Desensitization and Reprocessing (EMDR)

 How does EMDR work?

 EMDR focuses on changing the impact of distressing and or disturbing thoughts, memories, behaviors and emotions.
 EMDR helps process the impact of this distress, allowing the brain to move toward healing and recovery.
 EMDR can be used for a single experience or more complex situations such as attachment, abuse, neglect and trauma.
+EMDR can help clients explore their grief story which may include loss, love, and legacy.

 Does EMDR work with Children?